 Civilization Overview: Indus Valley Civilization

-The first great civilization of South Asia was the Indus Valley Civilization
+The first great chapter in the history of ancient India was the Indus Valley civilization

 Indus Valley Civilization Map (click to see in atlas)